Psykotikism/Mutant_Tanks/README.md

 ```
 "Super Tanks++"
 {
+	"Plugin Settings"
+	{
 		"General"
 		{
 			"Maximum Types"		"69" // The plugin will check for 69 entries when loading the config file.
 		}
+	}
 	"Tank 69"
 	{
+		"General"
+		{
 			"Tank Enabled"		"1" // Tank 69 is enabled and can be chosen.
 		}
 	}
+}
 ```

-17. How do I filter out certain Super Tanks that I made without deleting them?
+19. How do I filter out certain Super Tanks that I made without deleting them?

 Enable/disable them with the "Tank Enabled" KeyValue.